 Skip to main content

-Rebuilding an investment platform from Vue to React in 6 weeks while delivering 50,000+ registrations and £50M in investments for one of the UK's biggest IPOs.
+Rebuilding an investment platform from Vue to React in 6 weeks while delivering 50,000+ registrations and £50M in investments for a high-profile UK IPO campaign.

 Company